David O'Sullivan (civil servant)

-David O'Sullivan (born 1 March 1953) is serving as the EU Sanctions Envoy since January 2023.
+David O'Sullivan (born 1 March 1953) is an Irish civil servant and the International Special Envoy for the Implementation of EU Sanctions since January 2023.

 He was previously a European civil servant served as Ambassador of the European Union to the United States from 2014 to 2019, Chief Operating Officer of the EEAS from 2010 to 2014, Director-General of DG RELEX from October 2010 to December 2010, Director-General of DG Trade from 2005 to 2010, Secretary General of the European Commission from 2000 to 2005.

 O'Sullivan has held a number of high level positions including Chief of Staff to President Romano Prodi and Secretary-General of the European Commission between June 2000 and November 2005.
 From 2005 to 2010, he was Director General for Trade.
 In 2010, he was appointed as Director General for External Relations, with the responsibility of setting up the EEAS and was appointed the Chief Operating Officer on 1 January 2011.
 He was previously Director General of the Institute of International and European Affairs (IIEA).